 Encouragement to honor your body’s healing process at your own pace

 Creating ease in your home helps create ease in your body and mind.
+I can help with many things around the home including:

 Dishes, laundry, and tidying shared spaces